emiridbest/esusu/README.md

 ### Mobile Access

-To access the app via Celo MiniPay wallet:
+To access the app via the Celo MiniPay wallet:
 1. Open the MiniPay app
 2. Navigate to the `site tester` feature
 3. Enter `http://esusu-one.vercel.app`